 By asking these questions, you’ll quickly identify which PEO providers are transparent, reliable, and equipped to grow with your business.

-How Wisemonk supports global hiring and compliance?[toc=Wisemonk global hiring]
+How Wisemonk EOR supports global hiring and compliance[toc=Why Choose Wisemonk EOR]

-Wisemonk is a leading Employer of Record (EOR) helping global companies hire, pay, and manage employees, without the hassle of setting up a local entity.
+Wisemonk is a leading Employer of Record (EOR) helping global companies hire, pay, and manage employees in India, without the hassle of setting up a local entity.
 With our deep understanding of local employment laws, tax compliance, and cross-border workforce management, we enable businesses to expand quickly while staying compliant and efficient.

-- We act as the legal employer for your global team in India, handling employment contracts, payroll, benefits, and compliance under local regulations.
+- We act as the legal employer for your global team, handling employment contracts, payroll, benefits, and compliance under local regulations

-- Hire and onboard top Indian talent in under a week, fully compliant with India’s labor and tax laws.
+- We onboard top talent in under a week, fully compliant with local labor and tax laws

-- We handle PF, ESI, gratuity, professional tax, and income tax filings to keep your team compliant year-round.
+- We handle all statutory filings including payroll taxes, social security contributions, retirement funds, and income tax to keep your team compliant year-round

-- Provide competitive and compliant benefits like health insurance, paid leave, and retirement plans tailored to Indian labor norms.
+- We provide competitive and compliant benefits including health insurance, paid leave, and retirement plans tailored to local labor norms

-- Ensure new hires are productive from day one with laptops and IT setups delivered directly to their doorstep.
+- We ensure new hires are productive from day one with laptops and IT setups delivered directly to their doorstep

-- Our HR experts manage day-to-day HR tasks, ensuring employee satisfaction and smooth operations.
+- We manage day-to-day HR tasks through our dedicated HR experts, ensuring employee satisfaction and smooth operations

-While India is our core strength, we understand that many businesses have global ambitions.
-That’s why we also support clients expanding into key markets like the United Kingdom, the United States and beyond.
-With Wisemonk, you get a reliable partner for your India operations and your broader global hiring journey.
+Our core strength is in India, where we have built deep expertise in local compliance, payroll, and workforce management.
+As our clients grow, so do we, today we also support businesses expanding into key markets like the United Kingdom, the United States, and beyond.
+With Wisemonk, you get a reliable partner not just for your operations there, but for your broader global hiring journey.

 Ready to simplify hiring?
 Book a free consultation call with Wisemonk to find the best approach for scaling your team efficiently, affordably, and with full compliance.